jawp/wicked-playground/README.md

 Most every change in code should autoamtically restart server and reload web page.

 ## shared
-code which is shared between all other projects
+code which is shared between all other projects.

 ## clapi
 Stub for command line app/library which can talk to server.

+## sparky
+Examples related to spark.

 -----------
 Learning resources: